apache/hawq/pxf/pxf-jdbc/README.md

 ## Partitioning

 PXF JDBC plugin supports simultaneous *read* access to an external table from multiple PXF segments.
-This function is called partitioning.
+This feature is called partitioning.

 ### Syntax